1

 Why the spaces inside [ ] are mandatory

-[ is not special syntax — it is an actual command (try which [).
+[ is a shell builtin command (a synonym for test) — not special syntax.
 Like any command, its arguments must be separated by spaces:

 [ -f "$file" ] # correct: "[" receives "-f" and "$file" as args